infovirtuel/Atera-Report-Generator/README.md

 Bugfixes, minor UI changes and optimizations will be labeled as 1.5.3.x

+# Benefits to use the Atera Report Generator

+Simple interface that can be used by both begginers or advanced users

+Secure integration of Atera with a local environnement

+Advanced reports for every customer tiers in less than 15sec*.

+Send email reports to your clients about the health of their devices

+Monitor which device requires to be replaced depending on CPU Age and OS version (work in progress)

+Desktop Search Engine for Atera

+* 8-10 second search estimated for 16 pages of 50 pages

 #  Latest Features:
 SMTP Password/API Key/Webhook URL Encryption in Keyring